chipweinberger/flutter_blue_plus/README.md

     //   - also when first listened to, it re-emits the last value for convenience.
 });

-// cleanup: cancel subscription when disconnected device.cancelWhenDisconnected(subscription);
+// cleanup: cancel subscription when dis device.cancelWhenDisconnected(subscription);

 // enable notifications